-Why I wanted to read it: I was surveying the teen fiction section looking for a title that began with the letter W for Erin’s Book Challenge.
-This was after I’d gone through and properly merchandised one of the walls of bays because the staff at that particular store have no interest nor any idea how to sell books, apparently… and the obsessive-compulsive gal who once worked as the merchandising supervisor in a bookstore can’t stand to see a poorly-shelved section.
-Seriously.
-It irks the bejesus out of me.
-Anyway.
-After I’d gone through and fixed the books, I picked out half a dozen or so that started with W and settled on this one, and I am so glad I did.
+why i read it: i was surveying the teen fiction section looking for a title that began with the letter w for erin’s book challenge. this was after i’d gone through and properly merchandised one of walls of bays because the staff at that particular store have no idea how to nor interest in selling books, apparently… and the obsessive-compulsive gal who once worked as the merchandising supervisor in a bookstore can’t stand to see a poorly-shelved section. seriously. it irks the bejesus out of me. anyway. after i’d gone through and fixed the books, i picked out half a dozen or so that started with w and settled on this one, and i am so glad i did.